 What is a VPN?

-Before we discuss the question ‘are VPNs safe?’ let’s have a better understanding of what a VPN truly is.
-To simplify it, VPN (or Virtual Private Network) is a software that one uses to stay anonymous on the internet, it is especially useful in shielding the user from their internet service provider or even the Government.
-These tunneling software attach your network through a series of servers across the globe so the hosting website is clueless regarding your actual and exact location.
-Your IP address is a unique ID for your virtual presence and a VPN will hide your IP address so that you can basically take on a new and unknown identity.
+Before we discuss the question ‘Are VPNs safe?’
+We must be clear about what a VPN is.
+To simplify it, a VPN (or Virtual Private Network) is software that helps you browse the internet without revealing your identity or location; it is especially useful in shielding the user from their internet service provider or Government.
+These tunneling software attach your network through a series of servers across the globe, so the hosting website is clueless regarding your actual and exact location.
+Your IP address is a unique ID for your virtual presence and a VPN will hide your IP address so you can take on a new and unknown identity.

-Certain websites impose geographical blocks wherein the web content may only be accessible to those present in a particular continent, country, or locality.
-A VPN can bypass this limitation allowing access to any geographical location.
-For example, if some content is available only for internet users residing in the US, and it is blocked for viewing in India, you can effectively use a VPN to trick the website into believing that you are using an internet connection within the US.
+Certain websites impose geographical blocks, allowing access to web content only to those in a particular continent, country, or locality.
+A VPN can bypass this limitation, allowing access to any geographical location.
+For example, suppose some content is available only for internet users residing in the US and is blocked for viewing in India.
+In that case, you can effectively use a VPN to trick the website into believing you are using an internet connection within the US.

-Paid and unpaid VPN services are available on the internet.
-They have multiple servers present in most countries to enable their user to spoof their network as local internet connections through rerouting using these available servers.
-The paid VPN service providers charge a nominal fee that can vary from hourly to yearly packages.
+Paid and unpaid VPN services are available on the Internet.
+They have multiple servers in most countries to enable users to spoof their network as local internet connections through rerouting these available servers.
+The paid VPN service providers charge a nominal fee for packages, from hourly to yearly.
 The free VPNs could come at a cost much greater than paid VPN services charge.
-Of course, there are some reliable service providers but there are also rogue ones who exploit and compromise on your personal data in lieu of their ‘free’ services.
+Of course, there are some reliable service providers, but there are also rogue ones who exploit and compromise your data instead of their ‘free’ services.
 We shall be talking about this in the later sections.

 Are VPNs Illegal?

-So like we mentioned above, VPNs can be used to avoid being tracked by the Government, naturally, it would trigger the question: are VPNs legal?
-The answer to this question is rather country specific but a more generalized answer would be Yes.
+So, as we mentioned above, VPNs can be used to avoid being tracked by the Government.
+Naturally, it would trigger the question: are VPNs legal?
+The answer to this question is rather country-specific, but a more generalized answer would be Yes.
 VPNs are not illegal.
-However, this is not the case all over the world since VPNs are declared illegal in certain countries (more on that later).
-Even though VPNs may be legal in most countries, it goes without saying that carrying out illegal activities through VPNs like spreading viruses, selling drugs and/or copyright material could still make you liable for any legal action.
+However, this is not the case worldwide since VPNs are declared unlawful in certain countries (more later).
+Even though VPNs may be legal in most countries, it goes without saying that carrying out illegal activities through VPNs, like spreading viruses, selling drugs, and copyright material, could still make you liable for any legal action.

 Countries like the UK, the US, and Canada allow the use of VPNs.
-However, VPN service providers have to comply with the guidelines laid down by the governing authorities of that particular country where their organization is registered.
+However, VPN service providers must comply with the guidelines laid down by the country’s governing authorities where their organization is registered.

-Most countries accept the legitimate usage of VPNs because it has some distinct advantages like:
+Most countries accept the legitimate usage of VPNs because it has some distinct advantages:

 VPNs Offer Security

-This security is not just limited to any random internet user but is also extended to major Corporations and Government organizations.
+This security is not limited to any random internet user but extends to major Corporations and Government organizations.
 VPNs are used as a line of defense to protect sensitive data and intellectual property.
-Even banking environments make use of VPNs to provide access to an employee to his or her workstation when they are working from home.
+Even banking environments use VPNs to access an employee’s workstation while working from home.

 VPNs Offer Anonymity

-In the current times, anonymity and privacy are every individual’s utmost concerns.
-Whether they feel that they are being monitored by the Government or simply wish to escape the clutches of targeted ads, more and more people are using VPNs to safely secure their connections.
-With VPNs, even your VoIP calls cannot be tracked or monitored.
+In today’s times, anonymity and privacy are every individual’s utmost concerns.
+Whether they feel that the Government is monitoring them or wish to escape the clutches of targeted ads, more and more people are using VPNs to secure their connections safely.
+With VPNs, even VoIP calls cannot be tracked or monitored.

 These pros outweigh the major cons of using a VPN, making it legal in most countries.
-Here’re more reasons why you need a VPN.
+Here are more reasons why you need a VPN.

 Is It Illegal to Use a VPN for Netflix?

-The mention of geo-locking web content triggers the very first doubt, is it illegal to use a VPN for Netflix?
-Netflix may be the largest and most popular online streaming service but users outside the US will notice a limited library that pales in comparison the rich content present on Netflix US.
-Using a VPN to access this resource could be a violation of the Terms of Use of Netflix, which states that the company has the right to restrict content based on the user’s geographical location.
-Despite that, it would not constitute copyrights violation since the user would still be using Netflix for accessing their services.
+The mention of geo-locking web content triggers the first question: is it illegal to use a VPN for Netflix?
+Netflix may be the largest and most popular online streaming service.
+Still, users outside the US will notice a limited library that pales compared to the rich content on Netflix US.
+Using a VPN to access this resource could violate Netflix’s Terms of Use, which states that the company can restrict content based on the user’s geographical location.
+Despite that, it would not constitute a copyright violation since the user would still be using Netflix to access their services.

 Apart from this infringement of Terms of Service, there seem to be no other laws that are flouted if VPNs are legal in your country.
-This is a given if your country also has no laws against circumventing any geological or continental restrictions imposed on a content.
-Also, accessing Netflix information through a VPN for commercially using their content could definitely land you in a legal tangle.
-Moreover, do keep in mind that if Netflix catches you using their services through a VPN, then they have all the rights to ban you from availing their services.
-So in a nutshell, it is completely legal to use VPN for Netflix without fearing any civil or criminal repercussion as long as you don’t abuse the access gained.
-Albeit, some VPN networks can be awfully slow making it next to impossible to stream video content so it may not even be worth the time and effort.
+If your country has no laws against circumventing any geological or continental restrictions imposed on content, this is a given.
+Also, accessing Netflix information through a VPN for commercial use of their content could land you in a legal tangle.
+Moreover, if Netflix catches you using their services through a VPN, they have the right to ban you from using them.
+So, use a VPN for Netflix without worrying about legal repercussions.
+However, it would be best if you refrained from misusing the benefits of a VPN.

 Is It Illegal to Use a VPN in Schools?

 Schools are governed by rules and not laws.
-As long as a country grants legality to the use of VPN, it automatically becomes legal even in schools.
-The internal rules and policies followed by schools vary from schools to school.
+If a VPN is legal in a country, it automatically becomes legal in schools.
+The internal rules and policies followed by schools vary from school to school.
 It also depends on the content accessed through the VPN.
-If the school deems it improper to be using VPN, then you get into trouble with the school authorities.
-Gaining access to a harmless website may simply result in a light slap on the wrist but getting to the dark side of the internet using VPNs could result in expulsion or detention.
-The punishment is in accordance with the severity of the implementation of the rule.
-But in the larger perspective, using VPNs in school could not attract any legal action as long as VPNs are legal in the entire country.
+If the school deems it improper to use a VPN, you get into trouble with the school authorities.
+Gaining access to a harmless website may result in a light slap on the wrist, but getting to the dark side of the internet using VPNs could result in expulsion or detention.
+In a nutshell, using VPNs in schools could not attract any legal action as long as VPNs are legal in the entire country.

 Countries Where VPN is Illegal

-Like mentioned before, most countries allow VPN use but some have laid down strict laws against it.
-So here are the countries that have either banned or are regulating VPN services.
+As mentioned before, most countries allow VPN use, but some have strict laws against it.
+So here are the countries that have banned or regulated VPN services.

 Russia

 It is a well-known fact that the Russian Government runs a robust surveillance system.
-Thus, needless to say, any technology that offers anonymity, such as VPN, proxies, Tor, etc., was banned and considered illegal by the Government.
-This action also ensures that the citizens do not gain access to web content that the Government does not wish to allow.
+Thus, any technology that offers anonymity, such as VPN, proxies, Tor, etc., was banned and considered illegal by the Government.
+This action also ensures that the citizens do not gain access to web content that the Government does not allow.

 China

 Using a VPN is illegal in China.
-The Chinese Government basically tracks all the online activities and controls, censors, and regulates the web content that the citizens can access.
-Although, in theory, the country has registered VPN service providers but in practice, they have to conform to a strict and rigid set of guidelines imposed by the Government.
-This basically defeats the entire purpose of using VPNs in the first place.
-Furthermore, certain regions of China block VPN usage entirely irrespective of the provider.
+The Chinese Government tracks all the online activities and controls, censors, and regulates the web content that the citizens can access.
+Although, in theory, the country has registered VPN service providers, they have to conform to a strict and rigid set of guidelines imposed by the Government.
+This defeats the entire purpose of using VPNs in the first place.
+Furthermore, certain regions of China block VPN usage entirely, irrespective of the provider.

 Belarus

-Following the actions taken by leaders of VPN banned countries, Russia and China, Belarus also banned VPN and Tor services that offered some amount of anonymity.
-The internet service providers of Belarus have to cross-check with the daily list of services that are banned.
-This list is issued by the Government agency.
+Following the actions taken by leaders of VPN-banned countries Russia and China, Belarus also banned VPN and Tor services that offered some anonymity.
+Belarus’s internet service providers have to cross-check with the daily list of banned services, which is issued by a Government agency.

 Iraq

-Iraq has been a hotspot of terrorist activities since the resurgence of the ISIS.
-Thus, to track every internet activity and monitor every internet user, VPN has been completely banned.
-While this action may seem necessary to ban the terrorists, the citizens of the country have to compromise on their security and privacy.
-Interestingly, the Government and Governmental organizations have no qualms in using VPN.
+Iraq has been a hotspot of terrorist activities since the resurgence of ISIS.
+Thus, VPNs have been completely banned from tracking every internet activity and monitoring every internet user.
+While this action may seem necessary to ban terrorists, the country’s citizens have to compromise their security and privacy.
+Interestingly, government and Government organizations have no qualms about using VPNs.

 Oman

-Oman has been active in censorship and hence it comes as no surprise that apart from the conventional media, the internet access is regulated too.
-Thus, to maintain the stronghold, VPN is banned in Oman.
+Oman has been active in censorship, so it comes as no surprise that internet access is regulated, too, apart from conventional media.
+Thus, to maintain the stronghold, VPNs are banned in Oman.

 Turkey

-Turkey has been attempting to ban all social media platforms and any medium of gaining access to them.
-Thus, the Turkish Government has blocked various other websites that include VPN providers.
+Turkey has been attempting to ban all social media platforms and any means of gaining access to them.
+Thus, the Turkish Government has blocked various other websites, including VPN providers.

 United Arab Emirates

-UAE imposes a steep fine on those found to be using a VPN.
-The fine amount can rise up to $575,800.
-This is because the Government wishes to support the telecommunication industries.
-These industries suffer great loss due to the VoIP services that cut into their profit margins.
+UAE imposes a steep fine of $575,800 on those found to be using a VPN.
+The government wishes to support the telecommunication industries, which suffer great losses due to VoIP services that cut into their profit margins.

 Saudi Arabia

-Saudi Arabia witnesses a special scenario wherein using VPNs is legal but the Government authorities have blocked nearly 4,00,000 websites.
-Pretty much like UAE, the country had also blocked VoIP services to boost their telecom sector.
-Following this, the Saudis began using VPN to access these services.
+Saudi Arabia witnessed a unique scenario wherein using VPNs is legal, but the Government authorities have blocked nearly 400,000 websites.
+Like the UAE, the country also blocked VoIP services to boost its telecom sector.
+Following this, the Saudis began using VPNs to access these services.
 Fortunately, with the ban on VoIP lifting, the use of VPN may not be necessary after all.

-Countries like North Korea, Iran, and Turkmenistan restrict the use of VPNs under their general internet censorship and to limit the internet access but they also have a few approved VPN service providers who can offer this service.
+Countries like North Korea, Iran, and Turkmenistan restrict the use of VPNs as part of their general internet censorship and to limit internet access, but they also have a few approved VPN service providers who can offer this service.
 Moreover, this list of countries is not exhaustive because the laws governing a country are quite dynamic and may change constantly.
 So, users are advised to check their local law for assurance.

 Are VPNs Safe to Use?

-VPNs are definitely safer than using proxies since it involves data encryption that can safeguard your information.
-On the surface, the idea of using a VPN for a fortified security, anonymity, and privacy may seem ideal situation but it comes with its fair share of traps.
+VPNs are definitely safer than using proxies since they involve data encryption that can safeguard your information.
+On the surface, the idea of using a VPN for fortified security, anonymity, and privacy may seem ideal, but it comes with its fair share of traps.

-When it comes to accessing free VPN, it is important to understand that nothing is ever completely ‘free.’
-VPN providers who offer services for free may actually allow any malicious third-party to collect your personal data.
-They may even give access to your internet connection, using which rogue entities can carry out illegal activities.
-Some VPN service providers marketing their wares for free could track and maintain records of your IP address and your internet usage history.
+When accessing a free VPN, it is crucial to understand that nothing is ever completely ‘free.’
+VPN providers offering free services may allow malicious third parties to collect your data.
+They may even give access to your internet connection, which rogue entities can use to carry out illegal activities.
+Some VPN service providers marketing their wares for free could track and maintain records of your IP address and internet usage history.
 These personal records with all your information could be sold off on the dark side of the internet.
-Compared to this, paid VPNs may appear to be a more attractive option to avail these services.
+Compared to this, paid VPNs may appear to be a more attractive option for these services.

 Consider a few factors before you choose the best VPN, these are Connection speed, number of servers, protocols, privacy policy, and customer support.
-These factors will control your overall experience of availing their services.
+These factors will control your overall experience of availing of their services.
 Hence, you can make an informed decision by checking out these parameters.
-You may even test out a VPN provider using a 30-day trial with money back guarantee before purchasing any of their larger packages.
-Choose a VPN that comes equipped with a ‘kill switch’ that would block the entire internet access if the connection is not encrypted.
-Just because a service is being paid for, it does necessitate that you are entirely protected.
+You may even test out a VPN provider using a 30-day trial with a money-back guarantee before purchasing any of their larger packages.
+Choose a VPN equipped with a ‘kill switch’ that would block all internet access if the connection is not encrypted.
+Just because a service is being paid for, it does not necessitate that you are entirely protected.
 VPNs can fall prey to bugs and hack attacks that could make your data vulnerable.
 Even though these breaches are rare, it is better to be prepared than sorry.

-While it may seem reassuring to know that the VPN service providers must accede to a list of guidelines and maintain strict policies, what is troubling is that these laws are determined by the country where the organization is based.
+While it may seem reassuring to know that VPN service providers must accede to a list of guidelines and maintain strict policies, it is troubling that these laws are determined by the country where the organization is based.
 Hence, shady VPN service providers set up operations in countries where these compliance rules are either missing or are too lax.
-This way, they may appear to be complying with a weak or non-existent law and yet appear like a legitimate business.
-Thus, it is important to consider the location of your VPN provider to assess how stringently they follow the privacy policies.
+This way, they may appear to comply with a weak or non-existent law and seem like a legitimate business.
+Thus, it is essential to consider the location of your VPN provider to assess how stringently they follow the privacy policies.

 Which VPN Should I Buy?

-Now that you are aware of the legal status of VPNs in your country, you might be wondering which VPN is best in terms of speed and security.
-To answer your question, I have tried more than 10 VPN providers so far and I found ExpressVPN as fastest VPN in the industry.
+Now that you know the legal status of VPNs in your country, you might be wondering which VPN is best in terms of speed and security.
+To answer your question, I have tried more than 10 VPN providers, and I found ExpressVPN the fastest VPN in the industry.
 It is slightly costly compared to other providers, but it is worth every penny.
-Below is a table of top 5 VPN providers that you can consider to hide your online activities.
+Below is a table of the top 5 VPN providers that you can consider to hide your online activities.

 Jurisdiction